 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

 BioDr.
 Dandekar is the Associate Director of Sports Psychiatry and a Clinical Assistant Professor at Stanford University.
 After graduating summa cum laude from the University of Southern California with a B.S. in Biomedical Engineering, he earned a Regents Scholarship to complete his M.D. at UC San Diego, where he received the American Academy of Neurology’s Prize for Excellence.
 During his residency and fellowship at Stanford, Dr. Dandekar provided care to a variety of patients utilizing a combination of medication management, psychotherapy, and lifestyle changes (sleep, nutrition, exercise, recovery).
 Teamed with Clinical Professor Dr. Douglas Noordsy, he helped to incorporate psychiatric services into Stanford's sports psychology program, and continues to see elite athletes as part of the Stanford Sports Psychiatry Clinic.
-He enjoys playing tennis, chess, and guitar.
+He also specializes in treating physicians, and sees many residents, fellows, and attendings in his private practice.
+In his free time, he enjoys playing tennis, chess, and guitar.

 Ruth G. and William K. Bowes Professor in the School of Engineering